The Marriage Plot

-The Marriage Plot is a 2011 novel by the American writer, Jeffrey Eugenides.
-The novel grew out of a manuscript that Eugenides began after the publication of his sophomore Pulitizer Prize-winning novel, Middlesex.
+The Marriage Plot is a 2011 novel by American writer Jeffrey Eugenides.
+The novel grew out of a manuscript that Eugenides began after the publication of his Pulitzer Prize-winning novel, Middlesex.
 Eugenides has stated that he worked on the novel for about five or six years, and that portions are loosely based on his collegiate and post-collegiate experiences.
 The book is both a realist story about marriage and a commentary on the kind of story it tells.

 The novel was well received by many critics, and was featured on year-end best of 2011 lists.

 Summary

 The story focuses on three college friends from Brown University — Madeleine Hanna, Leonard Bankhead, and Mitchell Grammaticus — beginning in their senior year, 1982, and subsequently follows them during their first year post-graduation.